 Likewise, resist the urge to burn 10 minutes by checking email or social media during your dedicated study periods, and consider researching productivity apps that can limit your access to certain features of your phone or computer for a set period of time.

-Joe Griffin, Associate Vice President of Business Development and associate teaching professor in the Master of Science in Project Management program at Northeastern, suggests that grad students can better manage their time by identifing risks, analyzing them, and planning a risk response strategy.
+Joe Griffin, senior associate dean of academic affairs and teaching professor in the Master of Science in Project Management program at Northeastern, suggests that grad students can better manage their time by indentifying risks, analyzing them, and planning a risk response strategy.

 “This could be as simple as realizing you don’t work well at night,” he says.
 “Plan a coursework strategy that mitigates the risk of a lack of productivity.
 Set aside time in the morning for working and let people know that is ‘your’ time.
 Set up a process that works for you—even if it’s at 2 a.m.—and stick to it.”